sara-nl/clouddocs/index.markdown

 ## Migrating from the old HPC Cloud
 * [Replacing the VirDir](replacing-virdir)
 * [Migration guide - Run your old HPC Cloud images on the the new HPC Cloud](vm-migration-guide)
+* Migration guide - Transfer your old HPC Cloud data on the the new HPC Cloud

 ## Basics
 - [Introduction to HPC Cloud](introduction-to-hpc-cloud)